DATA-BACKED GUIDE · UPDATED JULY 2026

 How much do lip fillers cost in the UK?

 Lip fillers are one of the most searched and most wildly priced treatments in UK aesthetics.
 A half-syringe teaser rate looks tempting until you learn most people want a full one, and the difference is not loose change.
+Prices swing on volume, brand and who is holding the needle, and the same lips can cost very different amounts a few doors apart.
 Here is what drives the cost and how to avoid the classic in-the-chair upsell.

 The quick version